Break Through with These 5 Lean Principles from Unicorn Companies

-According to Matt Garman, senior vice president of Amazon Web Services, the single biggest obstacle to growth is a failure to understand and align with customers on their desired business outcomes.
-And if not corrected, this failure can produce enough downstream friction to produce what every recurring revenue business dreads: churn.
+A failure to understand and align with customers on their desired business outcomes can produce enough downstream friction to produce what every recurring revenue business dreads: churn.

 The tendency is to equate the concept of a customer journey with a sales funnel coupled with a monolithic view of the customer, which is wrong.
 In other words, customer = account is a key source of friction that can ultimately lead to head-scratching when seemingly satisfied customers churn.

 At the root of the issue is the difficulty of thinking and operating horizontally in a structurally vertical world.
 Customers are organized vertically, as are most company support functions, but the customer experience is horizontal.
-Rather than think like a star quarterback leading a team with set plays being sent in from the sideline (vertical thinking), think like a Formula One pit crew, a team of over 20 with specific roles so tightly synchronized that they can stabilize the car, change the tires, adjust the aerodynamics, and safely release the car to get back in the race in under two seconds.
+Rather than think like a star quarterback leading a team with set plays being sent in from the sideline (vertical thinking), think like a Formula One pit crew.
+A horizontally-oriented Formula One team has over 20 people with specific roles so tightly synchronized that they can stabilize the car, change the tires, adjust the aerodynamics, and safely release the car to get back in the race in under two seconds.

 Enabling customers to realize value quickly promotes product adoption and positively impacts community spread, customer retention, renewal, and expansion.
 Ensuring that everyone in your company is aware of how to enable that value quickly, and in a unified fashion, only helps to accelerate your growth through improved customer satisfaction.